Health Care Fraud

 • Never sign a blank insurance form.

-If you suspect, experience or witness healthcare fraud, you should report the information to your local Blue Cross Blue Shield company by calling the number on the back of your member identification card.
-If you are not a BCBS member you can email us or call the report fraud hotline 1-877-327-BLUE (2583).
-If you are a federal employee or retiree, you can report potential healthcare fraud by calling 1-800-337-8440.
+If you suspect, experience or witness health care fraud or Medicare fraud, you should report the information to your local BCBS company by calling the number on the back of your member identification card.
+If you are not a BCBS member you can call the report fraud hotline 1.877.327.BLUE (2583).
+If you are a federal employee or retiree, you can report potential health care fraud by calling 1.800.337.8440.

 The report fraud hotline cannot address medical benefit questions, individual payment disputes, expiration of benefits or other administrative concerns.